 What is Xitalogy?

-Xitalogy is an individually owned and operated technology company in Oklahoma City, OK.
+Xitalogy is an individually owned and operated information technology company in Oklahoma City, OK.

 I do technical writing using in-depth code explorations and research.
 I also do web and software development.

 If you wish to contact me to ask about services and pricing, or to comment on my posts, please do so using the contact info below.